Things To Do In Arundel, West Sussex

 Arundel Museum

-At the bottom of the town, next to the main car park, the river and opposite the gates to the castle is the town’s museum.
+Once you’ve finished at the castle, your next stop should be the museum, which you’ll find opposite the castle gates as you leave and on the banks of the river Arun.
 Arundel Museum is not a big museum but it’s packed to the rafters with interesting things and will take you on a journey back in time to the first beginnings of Arundel as a settlement.
-It’s also currently got an exhibition about the story of a USA Liberator Bomber and a German Junker that crashed in Arundel during WWII.

 Arundel Museum